Find yourself overwhelmed in Bangkok? We’ll help you out!

 Visiting Bangkok for the first time can be overwhelming, and planning a trip to this bustling city is a real challenge.
 Thailand’s capital is a mix of ancient culture, food paradise and shopping heaven, but to get it right is not that simple.
-After so many emails from readers asking us to help them planning a Bangkok itinerary, we decided to list the best travel tips for your first time in Bangkok: what to do and where to stay.
+After so many emails from readers asking us to help them plan a Bangkok itinerary, we decided to list the best travel tips for your first time in Bangkok: what to do and where to stay.

 This is an ultimate travel guide to Bangkok [a long one], with all the top attractions, best places to stay in Bangkok, how to get around, scams to avoid, and local experiences.
-Bangkok has been our “home” in Southeast Asia for more than a year, and every time we arrive there we discover new things to do in Bangkok.
+Bangkok has been our “home” in Southeast Asia for more than a year, and every time we stay there we discover new things to do in Bangkok.
 But we also love to visit the traditional attractions, places that make Bangkok such an iconic city.

-First Time in Bangkok: What to do?
+First time in Bangkok: what to do?

-> Grande Palace and Wat Phra Kaew
+> Grand Palace and Wat Phra Kaew

 > Wat Pho and the Reclining Buddha

-Wat Pho is right beside the Grand Palace, and it’s one of the Bangkok’s main attractions.
-If you wake up early, you can visit the Grand Palace and the Wat Pho in the same morning, it’s a smart way to save time on your first trip to Bangkok.
+Wat Pho is right beside the Grand Palace, and it’s one of Bangkok’s main attractions.
+If you wake up early, you can visit the Grand Palace and the Wat Pho the same morning, it’s a smart way to save time on your first trip to Bangkok.

 > Wat Arun

 On your first time in Bangkok you must visit the Wat Arun, also known as the Temple of the Down.
 You will be mesmerized by the beauty of the temple.
 On the banks of Chao Praya River, Wat Arun is almost in front of Wat Pho and to get there you need to catch a public ferry that crosses the river.
-It’s a great experience, specially if you climb the 67 meters high pagoda.
-The stairs are steep, but the view you have from the top is stunning.
+It’s a great experience, especially if you climb the 67 meters high pagoda.
+The stairs are steep, but the view from the top is simply stunning.
 The Wat Arun is open daily from 8:30AM to 5:30PM.

 > A personal recommendation: Wat Ratchanatdaram